samur-rahman/password-strength-checker/README.md

 JavaScript (Functionality)

-Setup & Usage:
+Setup & Usage

 Clone the repository:

 git clone https://github.com/samur-rahman/password-strength-checker.git

 Open the project folder:

 cd password-strength-checker

-Open index.html in a browser
+Open index.html in a browser.

-Contact:
+Contact

 For any questions or contributions, feel free to reach out:

 GitHub: samur-rahman